 Dr. William Ewart Cruickshank was born on the 13th of December, 1877 in Glasgow, Scotland.
 His parents were William Cruickshank and the former Catharine Forbes.
 He had an older brother named George and a younger sister named Agnes.
 According to the 1881 and 1891 census’ Dr. Cruickshank resided at 13 Bruce Street in Stirling, Scotland.

-Dr. Cruickshank immigrated to Canada sometime after 1891 and he finished his public school education in Chatham and graduated from Chatham Collegiate Institute.
+Dr. Cruickshank immigrated to Canada sometime after 1891 and he finished his public school education in Chatham.
+He graduated high school from Chatham Collegiate Institute.

 Dr. Cruickshank graduated from the University of Toronto Faculty of Medicine in 1904.
 He set up his medical practice in Chatham.
 In July of 1904, Dr. Cruickshank became the editor of the Banner-News in Chatham.
 He held this position until around 1908.
 While acting as the editor, Dr. Cruickshank would occasionally help other physicians.
 After his stint as a newspaper editor, Dr. Cruickshank went back to medicine and studied surgery at Glasgow University in Scotland.
 He graduated L.R.F.P.S. in 1913.